“I Killed Your Contract”. Your Guide to Smart Contract Security

 Smart Contract Security

-It’s fair to say that the proper execution of Ethereum smart contracts is a requirement for their effectiveness.
+Smart Contract Security Refers to the proper execution of Ethereum smart contracts is a requirement for their effectiveness.
 However, the correctness of executions alone is not enough to ensure the security of smart contracts.
 Therefore, there are various security flaws with Ethereum.

 Ethereum Smart Contract Vulnerabilities Exist